The Revols: The Fab Four

 By the end of 1961, the Revols returned to Stratford.
 Manuel remained with Hawkins until 1964, when Hawkins's backing group, the Hawks (Manuel along with Rick Danko, Levon Helm, Garth Hudson, and Robbie Robertson), left him and formed Levon and the Hawks, later known as the Band.
 Kalmusky reunited with Till to form the Fab Four—the original Fab Four—at the top of 1962.

-The Fab Four had their own weekly television show on CHCH-TV.
+The Fab Four were the house band on the weekly television show "Mickie A Go Go" from the Hamilton Ontario station CHCH-TV.
+The host of the show was David "Dave Mickie" Marsden.
 On April 25, 1965, when they opened for the Rolling Stones at Maple Leaf Gardens in Toronto, the Toronto Star ran an advertisement with the Fab Four's picture and the words "not the Rolling Stones".
 Kalmusky stated in an interview with Stratford's Beacon Herald, "They thought we were the Beatles, girls were diving at the car, piling on, as we were driving out of the stadium".
 In fact, the picture in the Toronto Star did look a whole lot like the Beatles.
 It has been speculated that the Beatles' nickname became "The Fab Four" as a result of this event.
 Some authors, and articles, over the last few decades, have cited this story, referencing the parallels, stating "Could 5 boys from Stratford, Ontario really influence the nickname of the Beatles?"

 By 1966, Till and Kalmusky paralleled the same move Manuel had made after their trip to Arkansas, leaving the Revols, the Fab Four, and Stratford behind, to be full-time members of Hawkins's band.

 Hawkins's band was famously "picked clean" by Albert Grossman, manager for Janis Joplin, Bob Dylan, and Ian & Sylvia.
 The first of the former Revols to be plucked out by Grossman was Kalmusky, who subsequently played bass with Ian & Sylvia's group, Great Speckled Bird; Todd Rundgren; Jerry Reed; and others.
 Then, in 1969, the Summer of Love, Till joined Janis Joplin's Kozmic Blues Band, and in 1970 he stayed on to become a member of what became Joplin's last band, the Full Tilt Boogie Band, and recorded the album Pearl, her last record.
 Two of the original Revols, Manuel and Till, performed at the Woodstock Festival in August 1969, Manuel with the Band and Till with Janis Joplin's Kozmic Blues Band.

 Reunion

-In 1984, four original members of the Revols, Kalmusky, Manuel, Rhodes and Till, reunited at the Stratford Shakespearean Festival Theatre as the Revols, opening for the Band at two sold-out performances billed as "The Band/Revols Reunion Shows".
+On November 2, 1985, the Revols - Kalmusky, Manuel, Rhodes, Till and Picot, joined by drummer Danny Brubeck in place of Winkler - reunited at the Stratford Shakespearean Festival Theatre as the Revols, opening for The Band at two sold-out performances billed as "The Band/Revols Reunion Shows".
 Not long after that, Rhodes, Till, Kalmusky, Levon Helm, and Donald "Philbert" Manuel were seen on the cover of People magazine, carrying Richard Manuel's casket out of the funeral service after his death on March 4, 1986.